 When the fall 2021 cross-country season arrived, the Roadrunners built on their momentum.
 The team traveled to the AAU Cross Country National Championships in Charlotte, North Carolina, bringing athletes in multiple age divisions.
 It was a breakthrough nationals for the club: four Roadrunner athletes earned All-American honors by placing among the top finishers in their races.
 For example, 12-year-old Charlie King had a stellar run in the boys’ 11–12 3K, finishing in the top 8 to medal.
 His younger sister Clara King, only 8 years old, also claimed All-American status with a top-25 finish in the 7–8 year old girls’ race.
 These accomplishments marked the first time Roadrunners from different age groups all brought home national medals.
 Other strong showings came from the 9–10 girls’ division, where new talent was emerging.
 The club’s depth was growing, rather than a single squad, Roadrunners were now making an impact across 8 & under, 9–10, 11–12, and 13–14 age groups.
 The 2021 season firmly established the Roadrunner Junior Club as a rising power in youth distance running, both in Utah and nationally.

 The 2024 cross-country season became one of the most celebrated in the club’s history.
 At the AAU National Championships in December (hosted in Charlotte, NC that year), the Roadrunners fielded their strongest girls’ squad to date in the 11–12 division.
 Now 12 years old, Angie Alder defended her national title in dominant fashion, winning the AAU 11–12 girls cross-country championship for the second year in a row.
 Angie’s time over the 3K course was 10:35, a full half-minute ahead of the competition, affirming her status as one of the country’s all-time great youth runners.
 Close behind, 12-year-old Oaklie Rohatinsky finished 8th in the same race, and 12-year-old Clara King came in 14th; along with 11-year-old Lee Harmon in 24th, all four girls earned All-American honors (top-25) for the second consecutive year.
 With their fifth scorer also in the top 100, the Roadrunner 11–12 girls team achieved a 2nd place finish overall in the club team standings, the best team result in club history.
 In the 13–14 girls division, Susan Hedengren made her mark as well, running the 4K in 14:57 to place 10th among the nation’s early-teen runners.
-Susan’s All-American finish capped off her junior high career on a high note.
-On the boys’ side, Roadrunner teams were represented in every age bracket; notably, the 7–8 boys won their first regional title to qualify for nationals, and in Charlotte the 15–18 boys (high school division) got a taste of national competition as well.

-The 2025 indoor and outdoor track season was highlighted by jaw-dropping performances from the club’s middle school girls on the national stage.
 In March, a group of Roadrunners traveled to New York City for Nike Indoor Nationals at the Armory.
 There, 11-year-old Angelina “Angie” Alder and 13-year-old Susan Hedengren delivered a 1-2 finish in the Middle School Girls’ Mile championship.
 Angie won the national indoor title in a time of 4:57.63, which set a meet record and is believed to be the fastest mile ever run by an American 11-year-old girl.
 Right behind her, Susan ran a superb 5:02.41 to claim the silver, giving the Roadrunners the two fastest middle-school milers in the country.
-This performance generated buzz in running circles; within Utah, Angie and Susan became local celebrities at a very young age.
-The duo, along with their teammates, continued their dominance into the outdoor season.
-At Nike Outdoor Nationals in Eugene, Oregon in June, Angie Alder one-upped her indoor feat by running a 4:50.52 mile to win the Middle School national title.
+Later that summer, Angie and Susan were invited to the Brooks PR Invitational in Seattle.
+Angie placed third overall in 4:53.93 and Susan ran 4:55.99 for fifth place.
+At Nike Outdoor Nationals in Eugene, Oregon in June, Angie Alder ran a 4:50.52 mile to win the Middle School national title.
 That time was a new 6th-grade national record for the mile distance.
-Angie’s race was a tour de force as she led from the gun and even challenged the times of high school athletes in older sections.
 Oaklie Rohatinsky also qualified for Nike Outdoor and ran 5:11.18 in the mile, placing among the top ten middle schoolers nationally and setting a personal best.
-The Roadrunner contingent in Eugene extended beyond the distance events, for the first time, the club had a qualifier in a sprint event (an 8th-grade boy in the 100m) and a relay team in the 4x800m.
-It was clear that the Roadrunners were no longer just a local club; they were contributing to age-group national records and competing (and winning) on the biggest stages.

 Photo Credit: Alyssa Lyman Dahneke, CC BY-SA 4.0